 1. Toss butternut squash, brussels sprouts, and pecan halves with olive oil, smoked paprika, black pepper, and cinnamon.

 I like to use pre-diced butternut squash to save time.
 Most stores carry freshly diced winter squash varieties this time of year.
 If you’re using frozen, let it thaw first.
-Here’s a guide on peeling and cutting a butternut squash, in case you’re using a whole squash.
+For cutting a whole butternut squash, check out my plain air fryer butternut squash post to see a visual on how I like to do it.

 If you’d like to reduce the fat in this recipe, you can reduce or even omit the pecans.
 They obviously add great flavor, especially with the caramelized maple syrup at the end, but they add about 50 calories per serving.